 Along the way she always maintained space for volunteerism, work she felt connected her to the real world.
 Betty volunteered for the Ely Food Shelf, co-hosted a book club with children via Ely Community Resource, made ceramic ornaments with kindergartners and taught Majolica ceramics decoration to high schoolers, and served as a founding member of the EMPOWER board.
 And these are just some of her Ely commitments!

 “What’s that saying?”
 Betty wonders aloud.
 “If you get a kid to volunteer, you’ve got a volunteer for life.”
-This value came from her mother, who was a leader in their community.
-Betty began volunteering as a candy striper and working on other projects as a child.
+This value came from her mother, who was a leader in their church community.
+Betty began volunteering as a candy striper and working on other church projects as a child.

 Although Betty’s conversational skills and abundant stories would compel me to a coffee date any old time, we are here to reflect upon her career in honor of her recent retirement from the Ely Folk School, where she worked for nearly five years.
 Nowhere are her skills as a generalist more evident than in her legacy at the Ely Folk School.